Find the fake ball in 3 weighs—9 balls 1 different weight puzzle

 Conclusion: All six balls are suspect.
 Specifically,

 2.1.
-Either the left side down-going three balls contain the fake heavier ball, or
+Either the left side descending three balls contain the fake heavier ball, or

 2.2.
-The right side up-going pan contains the fake lighter ball.
-Essentially, these two results would need exactly similar actions as the results 1.1 and 1.2.
+The right side up-going pan has the fake lighter ball.
+Essentially, these two results will need exactly similar actions as the results 1.1 and 1.2.

 We won’t analyze these two results further.
 Analyzing results 1.1 and 1.2 should be enough for reaching the solution.

 The three left aside balls must contain the fake ball and,